accosmin-org/libnano/docs/intro.md

 NB: Use the ```--native``` flag when compiling for ```Release``` builds to maximize performance on a given machine.
 This is because Eigen3 uses vectorization internally for the linear algebra operations.
 Please note that the resulting binaries may not be usable on another platform.

+The commands can be prefixed with `bash docker/run.sh` and they will be run inside the default docker image used by GitHub workflows.

 #### Library design

 The library is designed by mapping all relevant concepts and algorithms in numerical optimization and machine learning to proper interfaces.
 The available implementations are fully parametrizable and are all registered to extendable factories.
 These can be easily discovered using the builtin command line utility [app/info](../app/info.cpp) assumed in the following examples to be built in the folder ```build/libnano/gcc-release``` using one of the example above.